 Fridge Brilliance: If Rey Mysterio's been hiding that knee brace under his pants for all these years, the 619 (Tiger Feint Kick, essentially a knee to the face) as a finishing move suddenly makes a lot of sense.

 HSQ: Taken Up to Eleven in his first "I-Quit" match with Chavo Guerrero on SmackDown.
 And the biggest "holy shit" moment of the match was that Chavo actually won, by hanging Mysterio upside-down from the set and smashing his knee with a chair until Mysterio screamed the words.

 Only for a rather nasty case of History Repeats to come into play later on with Mysterio hanging Chavo upside down on a turnbuckle and doing the exact same thing to Chavo.
 Unsurprisingly, Chavo quit that time.

-Vindicated by History: When WCW closed in 2001, then-WWF initially passed on Mysterio's contract because they had no interest in him.
+Vindicated by History: When WCW closed in 2001, the then WWF initially passed on Mysterio's contract because they had no interest in him.
 They changed their minds and hired him in 2002.
-Now he's a 3-time World Champion.
+Now he's a 3 time World Champion.

 Win the Crowd: Not so much the crowd, but the fact that Rey has become World Champion makes this more of a corporate one.
 Due to his size, wrestling style and the fact he isn't a star "made" by WWE, Vince McMahon was reluctant to ever push him into the main event.
 The sheer quality of his matches and ability to get over with WWE's target demographic, however, eventually led to him becoming one of the company's biggest names and a consistent main eventer.